Nutlope/aicommits/README.md

 ## Limitations

-It currently can only support git diffs of up to 200 lines of code.
-I'm working on version 2.0 which will be TypeScript-first, support conventional commits, and support long diffs.
+- Only supports git diffs of up to 200 lines of code for now
+- Does not support conventional commits

+The next version of the CLI, v2, will address both of these limitations!

-## Remaining tasks
+## Future tasks

-Now:

-- Rewrite this in node to publish as an npm package
-- Fix screenshot on npm
-- add an npm ignore and add demo to README as well
-- make CLI looks nicer

-Future tasks:

-- Experiment with openai curie and/or codex
-- Add conventional commit support
+- Add support for conventional commits as a flag that users can enable
 - Try supporting more than 200 lines by grabbing the diff per file
-- Rewrite in TypeScript
+- Experiment with openai curie and codex as opposed to dacinvi
 - Build landing page for the 2.0 launch